Why Print Media & Graphic Art?

 - Copy machine

 A vital part of our curriculum is our visiting artists program.
-Each year we invite five to six professional printmakers to join us for a short-term residency, where they work closely with students and faculty to create a project.
+Each year we invite two to four professional printmakers to join us for a short-term residency, where they work closely with students and faculty to create a project.
 Students work side-by-side with the artist to create editions, print installations, sculptures, and collaborations.

-Recent visiting artists have included Aesthetic Apparatus, Santiago Armengod, Dr. Eric Avery, Glen Baldridge, Michael Barnes, Kathan Brown, Lisa Bulawsky, Cannonball Press, Jack Damer, Drive By Press, Amze Emmons, John Hancock, Adriane Herman, John Hitchcock, Mark Hosford, Chris Johanson, Amanda Knowles, Michael Krueger, Dennis McNett, Pinteresting, Minna Resnick, Favianna Rodriguez, Nick Ruth, Jay Ryan, Jennifer Schmidt, Joel Seah, Sean StarWars, Fred Stonehouse, Jon Swindler, Lenore Thomas, R.L.
+Recent visiting artists to Lake Effect Editions include: Aesthetic Apparatus, Santiago Armengod, Dr. Eric Avery, Glen Baldridge, Michael Barnes, Kathan Brown, Lisa Bulawsky, Cannonball Press, Jack Damer, Drive By Press, Amze Emmons, John Hancock, Adriane Herman, John Hitchcock, Mark Hosford, Chris Johanson, Amanda Knowles, Michael Krueger, Emmy Lingscheit, Dennis McNett, Nathan Meltz, Kathryn Polk, Printeresting, Minna Resnick, Favianna Rodriguez, Nick Ruth, Jay Ryan, Jennifer Schmidt, Joel Seah, Sean StarWars, Fred Stonehouse, Jon Swindler, Lenore Thomas, R.L.
 Tillman, Crystal Wagner, and Ericka Walker.

 Graphic Arts League